I Got Fired Over Zoom

 Hyper-empathy, my last shrink once labeled this propensity of mine to avoid my own pain by over-identifying with the pain of others: a trait that is simultaneously both self-protective and self-destructive.
 Were we not in a pandemic, I might have fought harder.
 Been angrier.
 Demanded more severance.
 Then again, were the economy not evaporating, I would not have been laid off.
 I had to keep reminding myself of this fact.
 Plus I was being offered the chance to keep working on a contract basis, with reduced hours, so I am in better shape than most.
 “When this pandemic is over, do you imagine me coming back as a full-time employee?”
 I asked.

 Absolutely, my boss said.
 Her pained expression was hurting me.
 In fact, being fired over Zoom, without the normal visual cues and eye contact of in-person communication, only magnified the surreality of the moment.
 I found the whole experience of managing the disembodied pain of others emotionally draining.
 “Zoom fatigue,” it’s been dubbed, this simulacrum of human interaction in which we’re all now living.
-Had the three of us been sitting in a room in person while I was getting fired, instead of floating along as lifeless pixels on a screen, the pain I knew each of us was feeling in that moment––yes, even our head of HR, who spoke touching words about my work and value––might have seemed equally shared.
+Had the three of us been sitting in a room in person while I was getting fired, instead of floating along as lifeless pixels on a screen, the pain I knew each of us was feeling in that moment—yes, even our head of HR, who spoke touching words about my work and value—might have seemed equally shared.
 Instead it felt as if I was taking it all on myself.

 Luckily, I’m okay on the health-insurance front until September 1, and so won’t have to shell out more than $2,000 in extra COBRA fees every month until then, because I protected myself this time.
 (It’s one of the greatest cosmic ironies of the American health-care system, this sudden necessity to pay out an extra month’s rent in insurance premiums just at the moment you’ve lost your source of income.)
 I’ve lived through enough upheavals at this point in my career that I’m like a Depression-era hoarder, not of sugar packets and buffet muffins, but of jobs.
 Last year, during a nearly sleepless three-month period, I simultaneously held down three other gigs on top of my full-time job, one of which was as a staff writer on a new TV show.
 Meaning I was suddenly eligible for Writers Guild health insurance, that holy grail of health protection that’s both affordable and good.
 In fact, the WGA insurance was so much better and more affordable than the one offered by my Silicon Valley job, I’d already switched over to it when I could last September.

 Thank God, because it got me through a month of fighting off my own COVID-19 infection without paying a dime.
-But of course, had I needed an ambulance ride during that month of gasping for air like a fish on shore––which one night, I almost did––I might have called UberPool again, just as I did back in 2017, when I nearly died after a botched surgery.
+But of course, had I needed an ambulance ride during that month of gasping for air like a fish on shore––which one night, I almost did—I might have called UberPool again, just as I did back in 2017, when I nearly died after a botched surgery.
 I’d read too many horror stories of four-figure surprise ambulance bills.
 Is it any wonder why more poor, brown, and black people are dying of COVID-19 than rich and white?
 It’s the economic inequality, stupid.
 And endemic racism.
 And our absurd health-care system.

 But maybe this virus will be the kick in the pants our tumbleweed society needs to stop tying health-care access to full-time employment.
 To finally admit that being able to call an ambulance in an emergency, without worrying about how much that ambulance will cost, is just as crucial to our social fabric as being able to summon a firefighter when your house is aflame.